 Everyone wants to be on Facebook, and it’s especially important for businesses.
-If you haven’t done so already, it takes very little upfront effort to make a facebook page for business that will increase your visibility, build brand awareness, and lead to conversions.
+If you haven’t done so already, it takes very little upfront effort to make a facebook business page that will increase your visibility, build brand awareness, and lead to conversions.
 That said, it’s not something you should take lightly.

 In order to make a Facebook business page—or at least one that will actually benefit your bottom line—you’ll need to spend some serious time and energy building that page into a valuable industry resource.